10 Best 3-Way Car Speakers of 2023 – Reviews & Top Picks

 8. Skar Audio SK69 3-Way Coaxial Car Speakers

 These SK69 3-way speakers from Skar have an RMS output of 100 watts per pair and a peak rating of 200 watts.
 They feature a pulp fiber cone with butyl rubber surround and a 1-inch copper voice coil.
 They also have a powerful ferrite magnet, as well as two PEI premium silk dome tweeters that will give crisp high frequencies.
 The bass, middles, and highs are well balanced and will give a decent volume for the relatively low price.

-Some users report installation difficulties, as the woofer basket is slightly bigger than average, which means you may need to alter your vehicle.
+Some users reported installation difficulties, as the woofer basket for this model is slightly bigger than average, which means you may need to alter your vehicle.
 The quality control also seems to be lacking, as several users report receiving speakers with broken wires inside the box.

 9. Pair Rockville RV6.3A 3-Way Car Speakers